stvdr/ponyray/README.md

 `make build`

 ### Running
-Ponyray outputs the rendered image as standard output in the form of a ppm file:
+Ponyray outputs the rendered image to standard output in the form of a ppm file:
 `./build/ponyray > output.ppm`